kemtardif/Rocket-Elevator-Foundation/README.md

 -To access the admin section as...an admin!
 Use kem@tardif.com with password.
 The admin can access all tables, but cannot request an intervention.
 -All employees in the list Codeboxx gave use has access to the backdoor, with limited informations on the various tables.
 They can access the intervention page, which become visible in the admin drop-down menu once you're logged in.
+EXAMPLE: nicolas.genest@codeboxx.biz, password nicolas

 -To login into the superkem.zendesk.com workspace and access the leads, quotes and interventions ticket, use the credentials "tardif.kremlin@gmail.com", with password "Poplokov66".